osohq/oso/docs/more/dev-tools/debugger.rst

   debug> help
   Debugger Commands
-  bindings                Print current binding stack. c[ontinue]              Continue evaluation. goals                   Print current goal stack. h[elp]                  Print this help documentation. l[ine] [<n>]            Print the current line and <n> lines of context. n[ext]                  Alias for 'over'. out                     Evaluate goals through the end of the current parent
-                          query and stop at its next sibling (if one exists). over                    Evaluate goals until reaching the next sibling of the current query (if one exists). queries                 Print current query stack. q[uit]                  Alias for 'continue'. stack                   Alias for 'queries'. s[tep]                  Evaluate one goal. var [<name> ...]
+  h[elp]                  Print this help documentation. c[ontinue]              Continue evaluation. s[tep] | into           Step to the next query (will step into rules). n[ext] | over           Step to the next query at the same level of the query stack (will not step into rules). o[ut]                   Step out of the current query stack level to the next query in the level above. g[oal]                  Step to the next goal of the Polar VM. l[ine] [<n>]            Print the current line and <n> lines of context. query [<i>]             Print the current query or the query at level <i> in the query stack. stack | trace           Print the current query stack. goals                   Print the current goal stack. bindings                Print all bindings var [<name> ...]
 Print available variables.
-If one or more arguments are provided, print the value of those variables.
+If one or more arguments
+                          are provided, print the value of those variables. q[uit]                  Alias for 'continue'.

 Navigation
 ==========